-Local Area Attractions
+Local Area Attractions Near Crossville / I-40 KOA Holiday

-You'll love the Cumberland Playhouse
+Cumberland County Playhouse

-Crossville Tennessee - The Golf Capital of Tennessee
+Crossville - The Golf Capital of Tennessee

 Crossville and Cumberland County, Tennessee, easily lay claim to being called the “Golf Capital of Tennessee.”
 Situated on Tennessee's Cumberland Plateau, 11 championship golf courses await golfers of all skill levels.
 From Wyndham at Fairfield Glade, Tennessee's famous vacation and retirement resort featuring 90 holes of golf, to the Bear Trace at Cumberland Mountain State Park, Tennessee's first Jack Nicklaus-designed course, the best spot for golf in Tennessee is Crossville and Cumberland County.